-Science Student Ambassadors play a key role in promoting science programs and activities to future and current students.
-You will gain hands-on experience with public speaking, social media management and events.
-Science Student Ambassadors receive \$1,000 as recognition of their commitment to the role.
+Science student ambassadors play a key role in promoting science programs and activities to future and current students.
+You'll gain hands-on experience with public speaking, social media and events.
+Science student ambassadors receive \$1000 as recognition of their commitment to the role.